-There is no evidence to suggest that twins' personalities form this type of balance.
-Often twins are relegated to certain roles by parents, teachers, and friends, but it is best to allow your twins to develop their own unique and individual personalities
+Busted: There is no evidence to suggest that twins' personalities form this type of balance.
+Often twins are relegated to certain roles by parents, teachers, and friends, but it is best to allow your twins to develop their own unique and individual personalities.

-Ah, those mysterious multiples!
+Myth: Ah, those mysterious multiples!
 You may have heard about twins who share thoughts and can feel each other's pain, but is there any truth to these tales?
-Busted:

-Twins run in a family, so if you're a twin (or related to twins), chances are, you'll have them, too.
-Busted—sort of:
+Myth: Twins run in a family, so if you're a twin (or related to twins), chances are, you'll have them, too.

 On the other hand, a woman may inherit this gene from her mother, and pass it onto her daughter, so that both generations have increased chances of bearing twins.

-Living—or procreating—in a warmer climate may increase your chance of having twins.
-Busted
+Myth: Living—or procreating—in a warmer climate may increase your chance of having twins.

-: Identical twins look alike, and fraternal twins don't.
+Myth: Identical twins look alike, and fraternal twins don't.
 Easy enough, right?
-Busted:

-fraternal.
-(Brush up on the differences between identical and fraternal twins here.
+definitely fraternal.
+(Brush up on the differences between identical and fraternal twins here.)

-This one seems pretty cut and dried—obviously, twins share the same parents ... don't they?
-Busted:
+Myth: This one seems pretty cut and dried—obviously, twins share the same parents ... don't they?